pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/09_Tags.md

 Tags provide a way to create additional taxonomies and classifications for documents, assets and objects.

-By using tags you are able easily filters Pimcore elements (documents, objects, assets) and keep the additional search criteria to the application.
+By using tags you are able to easily filter Pimcore elements (documents, objects, assets) and keep the additional search criteria to the application.

-## Tags definition
+## Tags Definition

 The available tags have to be defined centrally (user permission *tags configuration* is necessary).

 ![Tags Pimcore menu](../img/tags_menu.png)

-## Tags assignment
+## Tags Assignment

 In document, asset or object editor there is an additional tab, where tags can be assigned to the current element (user permission *tags assignment* is necessary).

 ![Tags assignment](../img/tags_assignment.png)

-## Tags usage
+## Tags Usage

 In Search Dialogs, tags can be selected as additional criteria for the search (user permission *tags search* necessary).

 ![Tags usage](../img/tags_filtering.png)

-## Working with tags via API
+## Working with Tags via API

 ### Overview